-Singapore central bank slaps penalties on StanChart, Coutts in 1MDB-related probe
+Singapore slaps penalties on StanChart, Coutts in 1MDB-related probe

 The central bank said it was nearing the end of its 1MDB-related investigations and will provide a final update early next year.

-(Reporting by Marius Zaharia and Anshuman Daga; Editing by Michael Perry & Shri Navaratnam)
+Reporting by Anshuman Daga and Marius Zaharia; Editing by Michael Perry & Shri Navaratnam

-NEW YORK From a whimsical enchanted winter forest-scape to candy-laden backdrops for festive fashion, New York department stores have spent a year conjuring up eye-catching holiday window displays.

-A federal jury in Dallas on Thursday ordered Johnson & Johnson and its DePuy Orthopaedics unit to pay more than $1 billion to six plaintiffs who said they were injured by Pinnacle hip implants.